You are here

 Getting Assistance with Canvas at UMD

-To start planning your Canvas transition over the 2017-2018 academic year, complete our form to request an appointment with an educational technologist.
+To start planning your Canvas transition, complete our form to request an appointment with an educational technologist.

 - Faculty should refer to the Canvas Transition Website for news, updates and help and support resources.

-- Canvas provides 24/7 vendor support to the UMN system through June 2018.
-Click the Help button in the Canvas global navigation menu to view all the support options which include email, chat and phone.
+- Click the Help button in the Canvas global navigation menu (on the left) to view all the support options which include email, chat and phone.
 You can also email email@example.com for assistance with technical questions within Canvas (UMN support is not 24/7).